 Course Title Credit Hours

-EDU 330 Strategies for Effective Classroom Management 3

 EDU 391 Multicultural Teaching 3

-EDU 322 Educational Tests and Measurements 3
+EDU 322 Educational Assessment 3

 EDU 3XX Elective 3

 THL 421 Religious Education 3

 DIVISION OF LANGUAGES AND LITERATURE

 Division Chair: Stephanie A. Callan, PhD

 In accordance with the educational goal of Spring Hill College, to prepare students for responsible leadership in service to others, the Division of Languages and Literature aims at professional preparation and development of the person as an intellectual, spiritual, and creative being.
 Toward that end, we help students to engage with great ideas, to develop awareness of the ways that language and literature operate in the world, and to be open to new ways of reading and thinking.